 In 2012, suspected serial killer Wilson Chouest was convicted of her killing, though authorities still didn’t know who she was.

-Chouest was also convicted of another unidentified woman murdered in Ventura county, Calif. around the same time.
+Chouest was also convicted of murdering another unidentified woman in Ventura county, Calif. around the same time.

 The last time the family heard from Shirley was in 1979.